Valentin-Morari/P4-WS21-MTCNN/README.md

 Run it by calling:
   1. conda activate MTCNN-PNET
-  2. python3 test.py [This is the old version, which creates a blurry adversarial patch]
+  2. python3 test1.py [This is generates patches, which sadly aren't that strong.]
-  3. python3 test2.py [This is the version I'm working on right now]
+  3. python3 test2.py [This is the latest version, sadly it's not working, since the mistake could not be found                        in time.]

 For the P-MTCNN attack, the main file to be modified is test.py in the home folder.